-In lieu of submitting separate groundwater quality management plans in the timeframe identified in section VIII.J.1, the third-party may submit a Comprehensive Groundwater Quality Management Plan along with its Groundwater Quality Assessment Report.
-With the exception of the timeframe identified in section VIII.J.1, all other provisions applicable to groundwater quality management plans in this Order and the associated MRP apply to the Comprehensive Groundwater Quality Management Plan.
+In lieu of submitting separate groundwater quality management plans in the timeframe identified in section VIII.I.1, the third-party may submit a Comprehensive Groundwater Quality Management Plan within 60 days of the Executive Officers approval of the Groundwater Quality Assessment Report.
+With the exception of the timeframe identified in section VIII.I.1, all other provisions applicable to groundwater quality management plans in this Order and the associated MRP apply to the Comprehensive Groundwater Quality Management Plan.
 The Comprehensive Groundwater Quality Management Plan must be updated at the same time as the Management Plan Status Report (see Attachment B MRP, Appendix MRP-1, section I.F) to address any constituents and areas that would have otherwise required submittal of a Groundwater Quality Management Plan.